‘Here comes the bride’: White House to host its 19th wedding

 “We had to get married sooner than I would have liked because he was going to be going to Vietnam, and so we wanted to be married a little while and that was just three months before he left,” Lynda Johnson Robb said on a White House Historical Association podcast in 2018.

-The couple met because Robb was assigned to the the White House as a military social aide.
+The couple met because Robb was assigned to the White House as a military social aide.

 They wed in the East Room with White House bride Alice Roosevelt Longworth, who was married in the same room in 1906, among the approximately 500 guests.
 The couple walked under a saber arch created by Robb’s fellow Marines as they left the room afterward.